 The income generated by Everest is a huge part of Nepal’s tourism economy.
 Everest permits alone bring in an estimated $4 million annually, including national park fees.
 Besides, hotels, restaurants, airlines, tour operators, guides and porters are the key beneficiaries.

 The 25 minute Kathmandu-Lukla flight is probably the world’s most expensive air journey.
 A one-way ticket costs $177 for tourists.
 For Nepalis, the airfare is Rs6,630.
 The Khumbu region is also a very expensive destination.
-A small pot of milk tea costs Rs500 while a boiled egg will set you back more than Rs100.
+A cup of tea costs Rs400 while a boiled egg will set you back more than Rs100.
 High freight charges make goods expensive as everything has to be flown in.
 The Everest climbing period last for at least one and a half months, and Everest aspirants spend at least a week in Kathmandu.
 Another two weeks of trekking brings them to base camp.
 The rest of the time is spent on acclimatization and making the summit push.

 Climbers pay between $50,000 and $90,000 to climb Everest.
 “This is a non-refundable fee,” said Kami Rita.
 “An experienced climbing guide makes as much as $12,000 during this 45-day Everest climbing window,” he said.

 A normal or beginner guide earns $7,000 per season, while high-altitude porters earn up to $4,000 per season.
 The income of a porter is five times greater than the average income of Nepalis.
 “Where there is a risk, there is money,” he said.